 Inflammation the Fire of Life

-Our CV BRU funded Heart Centre Clinical Research Centre and our Public and Patient Involvement Group were involved in disseminating the NICE Guidance in filming by BBC, ITV and ITN.
+In August 2011 our CV BRU funded Heart Centre Clinical Research Centre and our Public and Patient Involvement Group were involved in disseminating the NICE Guidance for Hypertension in filming by BBC, ITV and ITN.
 Members of the BRU also took part in radio interviews for Radio 5 Live, BBC Radio London, BBC Radio Berkshire and television interviews on BBC News 24.
 Here are some examples of our media dissemination involving members of our Public and Patients group to the public - BBC News

 UK Symposium on Renal Denervation and Joint UK Societies Consensus Statement